 Italy is a shooting star in Europe because of its economic stagnation lasting from many years, but also because its firearms production is a really advanced industry, able to influence even the USA market.
-The United States, in fact, are the main destination of 38% of guns, carbines and rifles produced by Italian specialized firms.
-To name just one: Beretta, already active in 1526 as supplier of the Most Serene Republic of Venice.
+The States, infact, are the destination of 38% of guns, carbines and rifles produced by Italian specialized firms (like Beretta, to name just one)

-Italian firearms export is worth a turnover of 2.65 billion Euros in 2014, but such an huge economy presents shifty, unsettling contours.
-The real numbers are approximate most of the time (and never really updated) as a huge percentage of firearms sales and possessions go beyond legality.
-According to the Italian Police, 1.1 million are the firearms legally sold in Italy (2014 data), with 20,000 of them sold for personal defense and the rest mainly for hunting or sport purposes.
-Overall estimates talk about 9 million firearms circulating in the country, anyway, handled by no more than 3 million owners.
+Italian firearms export is worth a turnover of 2,650,000,000 billion Euros (2014 data).
+The real numbers are approximate most of the time as a huge percentage of firearms sales and possessions go beyond legality.
+Overall estimates talk about 9 million firearms circulating in the country.
 These numbers help to (partially) understand why Italy owns the European record murders with firearms, with the province of Nuoro leading this sad rank.
 In this part of Sardinia, one resident out of ten owns at least a gun or a rifle, nourishing the highest rate of murders and wounding in Italy.

 Also Italian police is by far the most armed in the EU with 420,000 firearms on duty – Germany is a far second with around 300,000.A thorny truth is emerging, something the young photographer Mattia Micheli calls ironically “Friendly Fire”: in Italy there’s a peculiar fascination for firearms.
 A seduction passing over the limits imposed by law, stating that to possess a firearm a psychophysical test must be passed.